 Although the Zeemagazijn had no direct relationship with the East India Company, the company was located nearby.
 For example, the East India Company shipyards and large warehouse (which was also referred to as the East India Sea Zeemagazijn, which may be part of the reason for potential confusion) were located at Oostenburg.
 VOC warehouses can also been seen on the Peperstraat, diagonally opposite to the museum.
 A little further away is the former office and warehouse of the West India Company at 's Gravenhekje.

-How are the Maritime Museum's views on racism safeguarded in museum policy?
+How are The National Maritime Museum's views on racism safeguarded in museum policy?

-The Scheepvaartmuseum strives with its workforce to reflect Dutch society and takes this into account when recruiting staff.
+The National Maritime Museum strives with its workforce to reflect Dutch society and takes this into account when recruiting staff.